Daoist Training – Qigong & Daoist Training Center

 Serious followers of the Daoist path are encouraged to apply for training to eventually become ordained Daoist priests of the ADGL.
 Furthermore, it takes a prolonged commitment to the Daoist path to become an ordained Priest, and then to continue that commitment to the Lineage beyond ordination and training.

-Most ADGL members live in the USA, several members live in Canada, one member in Finland, and one in Australia.
+Most ADGL members live in the USA, several members live in Canada, and one in Australia.

 Training Levels – The American Dragon Gate Lineage